 We are excited that you are interested in pursuing graduate studies at Maine Maritime Academy.
-Our Administrative Coordinator will be happy to assist you with any questions or concerns you have, but we have compiled the following list of questions to help you navigate the application process.
-If your questions are not answered below, please contact us by phone or email: 207-326-2212 or firstname.lastname@example.org.
+Our administrative coordinator will be happy to assist you with any questions or concerns you have, but we have compiled the following list of questions to help you navigate the application process.
+If your questions are not answered below, you may contact us at 207-326-2212 or firstname.lastname@example.org.

 Applications are accepted on a rolling basis as outlined below.